aKutluozen/5MinCoding-Tutorials/README.md

-# 5 Min Coding - Codes
+# 5 Min Coding - Tutorial Folder
 Codes for each tutorial will be present here in case anybody needs help.
+Please feel free to download them!